0xadri/notes-js/__html.md

 https://jsfiddle.net/sDTfS/

-`<input>` tag is used to select user information.
+### `<input>` tag is used to select user information

 An `input` field can be a text field, a checkbox, a `password` field, a `radio` button, a `button`, and more.

-`input` tag's optional attributes
+`input` tag's optional attributes:

-`type` specifies the type of input element
+ - `type` specifies the type of input element

-`type="checkbox"`  let a user select several choices.
+ - `type="checkbox"`  let a user select several choices.
 The value setting defines what will be submitted if checked.
 Read more on how to align checkboxes and their label consistently across browsers https://stackoverflow.com/questions/306252/how-to-align-checkboxes-and-their-labels-consistently-cross-browsers

-`type="radio button"`  let a user select only one of a limited number of choices.
+ - `type="radio button"`  let a user select only one of a limited number of choices.
 The value setting defines what will be submitted if checked. etc...

-`maxlength` specifies the maximum length (in characters) of an input field (for `type="text"` or `type="password"`)
+ - `maxlength` specifies the maximum length (in characters) of an input field (for `type="text"` or `type="password"`)

-`readonly` elements are not editable, but DO get sent on submit, & can be focused (ie. when "tabbing" through a form).
+ - `readonly` elements are not editable, but DO get sent on submit, & can be focused (ie. when "tabbing" through a form).
+ - `disabled` elements are NOT editable, are NOT sent on submit, & CANNOT be focused

 Warning: radiobuttons & checkboxes do NOT support the "readonly" attribute!

-`disabled` elements are NOT editable, are NOT sent on submit, & CANNOT be focused

 Read more:
  - `readonly` & `disabled` https://www.w3.org/TR/html4/interact/forms.html#h-17.12